lucianopereira86/Luciano-Pereira-Blog/content/posts/python-for-beginners-part-5-function-module-and-virtual-environment.md

 ![code31](/images/uploads/python_code31.JPG)

 ## Next
-You will learn how to make connect with web APIs, manipulate dictionaries and read environment variables.
+You will learn how to make connect with web APIs, manipulate dictionaries, read environment variables and use decorators.

 ### Video References
 * [Programming with Python | Python for Beginners [29 of 44]](https://www.youtube.com/watch?v=nrCAxXfRU28&list=PLlrxD0HtieHhS8VzuMCfQD4uJ9yne1mE6&index=29)